3 Epic Colorado Backpacking Trips

 If starting in Denver, plan for a lengthy drive west, and consider a break for lunch at one of the many roadside opportunities western Colorado offers.
 Find a campground near Trappers Lake, get settled, and prepare for hitting the trail the next day.
 You’ll end the drive at just under 10,000 feet.

 Time to get started.
-Leave from Trappers Outlet trailhead, journeying along the lake for a mile or so, then gain altitude out of the valley on Trappers Lake Trail, settling down for the evening at over 11,000′ near the intersection with Island Lakes Trail, having gained 2,000 over 7 miles.
-The views will not disappoint and help define the region’s incredible beauty.
+Leave from Trappers Outlet trailhead, journeying along the lake for a mile or so, then gain altitude out of the valley on Trappers Lake Trail.
+Once you’ve arrived at camp, settle down for the evening at over 11,000′ near the intersection with Island Lakes Trail (you’ll have gained 2,000 over 7 miles!)
+The views will not disappoint, and they show off the region’s incredible beauty.

 Remain camped on this day, and spend your hours exploring the Island Lakes, a series of pocketed, snowmelt alpine lakes, streams, and rocky outcrops.
-Watch for wildlife exploring the area, try your luck fishing in one of the countless lakes (CO fishing licenses required), and head back to your tent for dinner and shuteye.
+Watch for wildlife exploring the area or try your luck fishing in one of the countless lakes (CO fishing licenses required.)
+After you’ve had your fill, head back to your tent for dinner and shuteye.
 You’ll gain and lose about 1,000 feet over 6.5 miles.

-Take today to move camp and trek along the Wall Lake Trail through its giant meadows and crisp streams.
-It won’t take long to reach camp on the shores of Wall Lake, so once rested, grab your essentials and attempt the summit of 12,002-foot Trappers Peak.
-You won’t want to come down, but the need to avoid afternoon thunderstorms will smartly send you back to camp.
+Take today to move camp and trek along the Wall Lake Trail through its giant meadows and near its crisp streams.
+It won’t take long to reach your camp on the shores of Wall Lake so settle in.
+Once rested, grab your essentials and attempt the summit of 12,002-foot Trappers Peak.
+You won’t want to come down, but you’ll need to avoid afternoon thunderstorms, sending you back to camp early.
 But what a day.
-This is about 5 miles, and a loss/gain of 1,300′.
+This is about 5 miles and a loss/gain of 1,300′.

 Mid- to late-summer and early fall are the ideal times to hike in the Flat Tops Wilderness.
 Be wary of heavy stream crossings and wetlands, and especially of summer thunderstorms if above treeline.